Our Top 7 Tips For What to Wear to Your Photo Session

 4. Think Of Your Home Decor

 Accessories make or break an outfit.
 Jewelry pulls an outfit together but can be distracting if there’s too much going on.
-Make sure to wear one statement piece or a
+Make sure to wear one statement piece or a couple of simple pieces that pull your outfit together.
+Also, if you wear glasses, feel free to wear them in the photos because we want you to look like yourself.
+However, please leave them off if they have transitional lenses.

 6. Comfort Is Key!